Behavioural and Training Consultations and Charges

 The Dangerous Dogs Act of 1991 is currently under review and looks certain to be amended regarding the law pertaining to dangerously out of control will be extended to your home or any private place rather than just in a public place.

 The picture above shows a dog I assessed a few years ago.
 This old boy had been in Solitary confinement/protective custody for over 18 months.
-He looks a real handful with a ear missing and teeth broken.
-In reality he was a pussycat and loved people and dogs.
+He looks a real handful with an ear missing and teeth were broken.
+In reality, he was a pussycat and loved people and dogs.
 He had been seized as a pit-bull terrier.
-In reality he was a Staffie Mastiff Bulldog cross.
+In reality, he was a Staffie Mastiff Bulldog cross.

 Shows and Talks

 I also talk at breed and dog club meetings.
-I can offer a variety of subjects including Aggression, Fear based behaviour, Dominance, History of The Dog, The Pushy Dog, Attention Seeking, Toilet Problems, Breeder Advice and how to socialise a dog from birth to 16 weeks.
-This is the most critical period in a dogs life and the breeders and owners have a enormous impact on how the dogs will turn out.
+I can offer a variety of subjects including Aggression, Fear-based behaviour, Dominance, History of The Dog, The Pushy Dog, Attention Seeking, Toilet Problems, Breeder Advice and how to socialise a dog from birth to 16 weeks.
+This is the most critical period in a dog's life and the breeders and owners have an enormous impact on how the dogs will turn out.

 Please ring me to discuss your requirements with Stan Rawlinson Contact me HERE